How to Collect Memory Disk Usage By Using CloudWatch Agent

 CloudWatch Agent File

-This CloudWatch agent config file, it used to specify proxy and region information.
+This CloudWatch agent config file is used to specify proxy and region information.

 cd /opt/aws/amazon-cloudwatch-agent/etc